-In fact, growth of environmental training was so rapid, HQUSACE recognized the division as the Environmental Training Support Center, and
+In fact, growth of environmental training was so rapid, HQUSACE recognized the division as the Environmental Training Support Center, and the division created an Environmental Training Management Division as a result.

 Likewise, many non-Corps agencies purchased Corps of Engineers Nontraditional Systems Training (CONTRAST) courses, which were less expensive than traditional training and available at the work site.